 There’s only one antidote for competition in the Bible.
 Seek to prove yourself to God – not man.
 We can use our skills and qualifications to impress a man.
 Even so, these things don’t impress God at the least.
 The only way we can prove ourselves to God is through means of competing and overcoming our own selves by seeking to overcome our sinful desires by the power of his grace given to us.

 This is exactly what Jesus did when he was tempted to turn stones into bread, (… if you are the son of God…).
 He competed against his own hunger and the temptation to prove that he is the son of God and returned from the wilderness victoriously.

-In Jesus’ time hospitality was important and necessary because travelling was very difficult and inns with good accommodation facilities were very rare.
+In Jesus’ time, hospitality was important and necessary because traveling was very difficult and inns with good accommodation facilities were very rare.
 In those times denial of admission to hospitality was the worst insult one could heap on a guest.
-The disciples when they were rejected sought Jesus’ permission to call fire from heaven upon the Samaritan village.
+The disciples, when they were rejected, sought Jesus’ permission to call fire from heaven upon the Samaritan village.
 It’s not the rejection that determined their abusive behavior but the deep sense of emotional insecurity, that rejection created in them.